thundercore/developers-portal/docs-en/referral-contract.md

 ![game-image](assets/img/referral/screenshot.png)

-In this [instruction](deploy-your-own-game.md), you can deploy and build double or nothing bet game by yourself.
-Now we wil add referral to this game!
+In this [instruction](deploy-your-own-game.md), you can deploy and build the double or nothing bet game by yourself.
+Now we will add referrals to this game!

 Let's set up our referral rules first:
-- an user would pay 3% for referral, in different referral level would get 60%, 30%, 10% of 3%.
+- A user would pay 3% for referral, in different referral levels would get 60%, 30%, 10% of 3%.
-- an user  get 50% of referral bonus when they refer less than 5 people, 75% for less than 25 people, and g100% when over 25 people.
+- A user gets 50% of referral bonus when they refer less than 5 people, 75% for less than 25 people, and 100% when over 25 people.
-- an user need to play within 24hrs to remain an active user, which means if a user didn't play once a day, he cannot get the referral.
+- A user needs to play within 24 hours to remain an active user, which means that if a user does not play once a day, he cannot get the referral.

 Hence, assume that:

-The referral sequence A ← B ← C ← D. A has referee 25 ppl, B has 6 ppl and C has 1 ppl.
-When D bets 1 TT, 3% of bet will be in referral pool, 0.03 TT.
-Then each upline will get :
+The referral sequence A ← B ← C ← D. A has referred 25 people, B has 6 people and C has 1 person.
+When D bets 1 TT, 3% of bet will go to the referral pool (0.03 TT).
+Then each upline will get:

 - A: 1 \* 0.03 \* 0.1 \* 1 = 0.003
 - B: 1 \* 0.03 \* 0.3 \* 0.75 = 0.00675
 - C: 1 \* 0.03 \* 0.6 \* 0.5 = 0.009

-So the parameters we pass to constructor wil be:
+So the parameters we pass to constructor will be:

 |       | decimals | referralBonus | secondsUntilInactive | onlyRewardActiveReferrers | levelRate       | refereeBonusRateMap        |
 | ----- | -------- | ------------- | -------------------- | ------------------------- | --------------- | -------------------------- |